-Persistent Predictors and the Cross-Section of Stock Returns
+Persistent Expected Returns and the Cross-Section of Stock Returns

-Keywords: asset pricing, persistent predictors, stochastic discount factor bounds, conditioning information
+Keywords: persistent expected returns, stochastic discount factor bounds, asset pricing tests, conditioning information

 JEL Classification: G11, G12